Joohansson/NanoRPCProxy/README.md

 * **limited_commands:** A list of commands [key] to limit the output response for with max count as [value]
 * **ip_blacklist:** A list of IPs to always block.
 If calling from localhost you can test this with 127.0.0.1 (::ffff:127.0.0.1 for ipv6)
 * **speed_limiter:** Contains the settings for slowing down clients.
 The rolling time slot is defined with <time_window> [ms].
 When number of requests in that slot is exceeding <request_limit> it will start slowing down requests with increments of <delay_increment> [ms] with a maximum total delay defined in <max_delay> [ms]
 * **ip_block:** Contains the settings for blocking IPs when they request too much.
 The rolling time slot is defined with <time_window> [ms].
 When number of requests in that slot is exceeding <request_limit> it will block the IP until the time slot has passed.
 Then the IP can start requesting again.
-To permantenly ban IPs they have to be manually added to <ip_blacklist> and activating <use_ip_blacklist>. **The IP block is disabled if a token_key is provided with enough tokens.** The token system is disabled by default.
+To permanently ban IPs they have to be manually added to <ip_blacklist> and activating <use_ip_blacklist>.
+The token system is disabled by default.
 * **log_level:** It can be set to either "info" which will output all logs, "warning" which will only output warning messages or "none" which will only log the initial settings.

 The following parameters can be set in **user_settings.json** to override the default ones for specific users defined in **creds.json**.
 Anything in this file will override even if there are less sub entries like only 1 allowed command or 2 limited commands.